Double Exposure (comedy series)

 Double Exposure was a Canadian radio and television comedy series which satirized contemporary Canadian politics.
 The show starred the married couple of Linda Cullen (born 1958) and Bob Robertson (1945–2017), and focused primarily on the stars' voice impersonations of Canadian political and cultural figures.
 In addition CBC staff announcer Bob Sharples provided the introductions and conclusions to Double Exposure shows and provided narration for many Double Exposure skits.

 It played on CBC Radio (now known as CBC Radio One) at 11:33 on Saturday mornings and on CBC Stereo (now known as CBC Music) on Saturday evenings at 6:32 (one half-hour later in Newfoundland).
-Unlike many previous CBC radio comedies, such as The Royal Canadian Air Force or Frantic Times, the show would be recorded wholly in a studio without a live audience.
+Unlike many previous CBC radio comedies, such as The Royal Canadian Air Farce or Frantic Times, the show would be recorded wholly in a studio without a live audience.
 The duo made the jump to television with an initial satirical special in 1994, and became a television series in 1997.